 How can we create a comfortable lab environment for early and effective rapport development ? – this was an important consideration because we are asking participants questions about a particularly sensitive topic, financial behavior.

-I implemented in-person interviews in order to create a comfortable environment for rapport building.
-I de-prioritized video capture of participants' faces because although a participant's visual reaction may be more consequential in a usability study, I did not feel it was neccesaary in such foundational research.
+I implemented in-person interviews in order to gain a fine-textured understanding of beliefs, attitudes and values of Venmo users, as well as create a comfortable environment for rapport building.
+I de-prioritized video capture of participants' faces, because although a participant's visual reaction may be more consequential in a usability study, I did not feel it was necessary in such foundational research.
 Alternatively, I implemented a simple lab design with audio recording of participants' voices, and video capture of their devices as they walked through their more recent experiences sending money through Venmo and other apps.

 I fielded a follow-up survey in order to asses the generalizability of insights from the unstructured interviews.

 I tied survey questions to simple but actionable objectives and insights.

 I randomized the order of multiple and single answer choices to prevent primacy effects and any satisficing biases.

 I avoided asking respondents about newer Venmo features that participants in interviews did not have much experience with (ie: purchasing online through Venmo).
 I only asked questions about past behavior that respondents could easily interpret and answer validly.